ERS Satellites 2024

 “Over the past six years, the ERS Satellites event has become the ‘go to’ update for busy clinicians.
 Focused on four core respiratory conditions, the globally recognised speakers will address a spectrum of topics from basic and translational science to implementation in routine clinical practice – and this year we have a sub-theme of digital care.
 ERS Satellites is delivered using live-streaming technology, so the sessions are accessible and it is easy to participate with questions and discussion as a virtual delegate.” – Prof. Hilary Pinnock, event co-chair

-Each session will cover:
+Each session covers:

 Session replays from ERS Satellites 2023 are available exclusively on the ERS Respiratory Channel.